 The Group operates in United Kingdom, which has enacted new legislation to implement the global minimum top-up tax.
-However, since the Group's subsidiaries in United Kingdom are not included in the range of global minimum top-up tax, there is no significant impact for the year ended December 31, 2023.
+However, since the Group's subsidiaries in United Kingdom are not included in the range of global minimum top-up tax, there is no significant impact to the Group as of December 31, 2024.